-This paper reflects work in progress within the PFA.
-The paper will be evaluated and updated regularly as our understanding progresses.
+This paper will be evaluated and updated regularly as our understanding progresses.

-The term "Refer to FAQ Data Act" indicates the chapter of the "FAQ Data Act - Version 1.1" from 13 September 2024, published by European Commission which has been used to build our position.
+The term "Refer to FAQ Data Act" indicates the chapter of the "FAQ Data Act - Version 1.2" from 3 February 2025, published by European Commission which has been used as an input to build our position.